 The reason is pretty simple.
 The initial name simply did not resonate with the mainstream audience that the company tried to appeal to.
 It is worth noting that they weren’t wrong - after the announcement of the name change, their transactions increased vastly.

 This is also the reason why you might often encounter the Nano coin referred to as the “XRB coin”.
-It is a tag left since the days of RaiBlocks, and both Nano and XRB are correct when referring to the coin itself.
+It is a tag left since the days of RaiBlocks, as both Nano and XRB were correct when referring to the coin itself after the rebrand.

 Many different altcoins have tried creating their versions of blockchain that would help improve the scalability in question, and the Nano cryptocurrency is one of them.
 Now, the natural question that might arise for you might be - what’s so special about the Nano coin, then?
 My answer to that would be one simple thing - block-lattice.